rdevathu/obsidian-tasknotes/README.md

 - **API URL**: Default `http://localhost`
 - **API Port**: Default `8080`
 - **API Token**: Optional (leave empty if no auth)
+- **Obsidian Vault Name**: Your vault name (required for opening tasks in Obsidian)

+**Important**: Make sure you have the [Obsidian Advanced URI](https://github.com/Vinzent03/obsidian-advanced-uri) plugin installed in Obsidian for the "open in Obsidian" feature to work properly.

 ## Usage

 ### Commands

+#### TaskNotes Menu Bar
+Always-visible menu bar item for quick access to your tasks.

+**Features:**
+- Shows count of today's and overdue tasks
+- Visual indicator (red dot when tasks are due, green checkmark when clear)
+- Click to view tasks organized by "Overdue" and "Today" sections
+- Click any task to open it directly in Obsidian
+- Quick access to View All Tasks and Create Task commands

+**Keyboard Shortcuts:**
+- `Cmd+O` - Open View Tasks command
+- `Cmd+N` - Open Create Task command

 #### View Tasks
 Search for "View Tasks" in Raycast to browse your task list.